csessig86/intro-to-d3-nicar-19/03-leveling-up-with-d3/readme.md

                 )
             }
 ```
-This will change rework your data into something more workable.
+`data.map` is a d3 function that will re-structure your data into an iterable object with key-value pairs.
 Now, let's bind the svg to the page and take a look at how it comes together.
 Below where your `transformData` function ends, paste:

 ```javascript
 function makeChart(rawData) {